-The Seven Principles for Making Marriage Work is the most popular book from John Gottman and it’s a seminal book when it comes to successful relationships.
+The Seven Principles for Making Marriage Work is the most popular book from relationship researcher John Gottman and it’s a seminal text when it comes to understanding what makes successful relationships.

 - Bullet Summary